“We need to do some serious marketing, but where do we even begin? How do we ramp up for rapid growth?”

 That’s not surprising because modern B2B tech marketing takes a lot more than pretty brochures and tchotchkes with your company logo.
 Today’s marketing teams leverage a dizzying array of disciplines and technologies to create revenue machines that drive measurable results month after month, quarter after quarter.

-So how do you build a revenue generation machine for an early growth tech company?
+So how do you build a revenue generation machine for an early growth company?
 Here are some questions to determine whether you’re on the right track:

 - Do you have a solid value proposition and compelling messaging?